genotrance/px/README.md

 Information on keyring backends can be found [here](https://pypi.org/project/keyring).

+As an alternative, Px can also load credentials from the environment variable `PX_PASSWORD` or a dotenv file.
+This is only recommended when keyring is not available.

 #### Windows

 Credential Manager is the recommended backend for Windows and the password is